Jess Jonassen Wiki, Height, Age, Boyfriend, Family, Biography & More

 On 23 July 2022, she registered a four-wicket haul at an economy of 4.25 against Pakistan Women, during the 2022 Ireland Tri-Nation Women’s T20I Series.
 She was included in the Australia Women’s squad for the 2023 ICC Women’s World Twenty20 held in South Africa.
 She played in the opening match of the tournament against the New Zealand Women, but failed to score any runs and bowled an over at an economy of 11.00 and was dropped from the playing eleven for the rest of the group games.
 She was named in the starting eleven for their semi-final victory against India Women and took the wicket of Sneh Rana.
 She took a wicket from three overs during their victory in the final against South Africa Women and Australia Women clinched the sixth T20 World Cup title.

-See also Who Is Howard Lutnick?
-Wiki, Age, Height, Wife, Net Worth, Ethnicity, Career
+See also Who is Robert Conrad?
+Wiki, Age, Wife, Net Worth, Ethnicity, Height

 Test